jean-luc-insset/ete-toolchain/README.md

 This is a new release which has been completely rewritten.
 - the architecture itself uses abstract factories everywhere
 - the factories are accessed through hierarchical registries
-- the custom xslt-based ete language has been dropped, Velocity is used instead.
+- the custom xslt-based ete language has been dropped in favor of Velocity

-Currently, only one example is provides.
-It is a JSF example and the provided configuration files are suitable to run the project against Glassfish and its JavaDB database "sample".
-The database can be set in the file samples/insset_airlines/src/main/mda/modules/jpa/pu.vm It is supposed to be a velocity template but actually, it is an usual JPA persistence.xml file